T

 transport hub

 Medellín's main international airport, located in Rionegro.
-It's a modern facility serving numerous international and domestic flights.
+It's a modern facility serving domestic and international flights.

 2. Afternoon